 Generally, trees located on a homeowner’s private property but not in the right-of-way are the homeowner’s responsibility to maintain.

 Street trees, those trees planted within the right of way between the roads and sidewalks or leisure trails, are periodically pruned by the New Albany Department of Public Service to ensure proper growth and structure.
-This department occasionally removes dead or damaged street trees within the public right of way, but does not treat or replace street trees.
+This department occasionally removes dead or damaged street trees within the public right of way, but does not treat street trees.
+For more information, click here.

 Emerald Ash Borer Infestation